 Complaints Procedure for Flat Clearance Chessington

-Front view of a flat clearance team beginning a job Purpose and scope: This document sets out the formal complaints procedure for matters arising from flat clearance activity in the area.
+A row of large commercial waste bins and smaller black rubbish bags are positioned on a concrete pavement area, with some bags leaning against the bins and others scattered on the ground.
+The bins are made of plastic with different coloured lids, including light and dark shades, and some appear to be slightly open or overloaded with waste debris.
+The black rubbish bags are filled and tied, with a few having torn or with loose plastic extending from them.
+The scene is outdoors, near a wooden fence and a residential street or driveway, with signs of accumulated rubbish suggesting a collection or disposal point.
+The overall lighting indicates daytime, and the environment appears typical of a suburban or urban clearance area, consistent with the rubbish removal services provided by Flat Clearance Chessington and other local waste management operations.
+Purpose and scope: This document sets out the formal complaints procedure for matters arising from flat clearance activity in the area.
 It explains how concerns are recorded, investigated and resolved by our rubbish company service area team.
 The aim is to provide a clear, consistent route for raising issues about waste collection, removal and disposal services while ensuring impartial assessment and remedial action where appropriate.
 All complaints are treated with due seriousness and handled in a timely way that respects confidentiality.

 We encourage customers to raise issues as soon as they occur so that problems can be addressed promptly.
 The procedure covers a wide range of potential issues including missed collection, damage to property during clearance, unsafe handling of materials, or dissatisfaction with staff conduct.
 Use of the complaint process does not preclude other rights; it is intended to provide an internal route for resolution within the rubbish removal service area.